 Option 2: Electrolyte Drinks

-For those who need something quick, I have long recommended Vega Sport Electrolytes.
+For those who need something quick, I have a long list of electrolyte powders that you can easily testing out.

-It’s what I use and what I recommend to my athletes along with clean products like Skratch Labs or Hammer Nutrition.
+UCan is one that I’ve used frequently and recommend to my athletes along with clean products like Skratch Labs or Hammer Nutrition.
 When you have a little more time I think it’s fun to make drinks at home because yes indeed you can get electrolytes without a sports powder.

-Checkout the recipe for Shalane Flannagan’s electrolyte drink from Run Fast.
+Checkout the recipe I shared for Shalane Flannagan’s electrolyte drink from Run Fast.
 Eat Slow!
-OR try this sugar free at home option.

 Sugar Free Electrolyte Drinks